-This is the documentation for Suricata 7.0.3.
+This is the documentation for Suricata 8.0.0-dev.

 WHAT IS SURICATA

 Suricata is a high performance Network IDS, IPS and Network Security Monitoring engine.
 It is open source and owned by a community-run non-profit foundation, the Open Information Security Foundation (OISF).
 Suricata is developed by the OISF.